ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 enc_request = concat(hdr, enc, ct)
 ~~~

-Servers decrypt an Encapsulated Request by reversing this process.
-Given an
+An Oblivious Gateway Resource decrypts an Encapsulated Request by reversing this
-Encapsulated Request `enc_request`, a server:
+process.
+To decapsulate an Encapsulated Request, `enc_request`:

 1. Parses `enc_request` into `key_id`, `kem_id`, `kdf_id`, `aead_id`, `enc`, and
    `ct` (indicated using the function `parse()` in pseudocode).
-The server is
+The Oblivious
-   then able to find the HPKE private key, `skR`, corresponding to `key_id`.
+   Gateway Resource is then able to find the HPKE private key, `skR`,
+   corresponding to `key_id`.

    a.
 If `key_id` does not identify a key matching the type of `kem_id`, the
-      server returns an error.
+      Oblivious Gateway Resource returns an error.

    b.
 If `kdf_id` and `aead_id` identify a combination of KDF and AEAD that the
-      server is unwilling to use with `skR`, the server returns an error.
+      Oblivious Gateway Resource is unwilling to use with `skR`, the Oblivious
+      Gateway Resource returns an error.

 2. Build `info` by concatenating the ASCII-encoded string "message/bhttp
    request", a zero byte, `key_id` as an 8-bit integer, plus `kem_id`, `kdf_id`,